askfrsltn/skills_profile_dashboard/README.md

 #### 3.2 Challenges
 1. **Javascript** is a big massive challenge for me.
 It is hard to master, hard to remember for me.
 Long story to tell for one readme file

-2. **Donut Charts** - canvas was used to develop an interactive charts with scg objects. example code was found here: https://codepen.io/erinesullivan/pen/dmdBpQ
+2. **Doughnut Charts** - canvas was used to develop an interactive charts with scg objects. example code was found here: https://codepen.io/erinesullivan/pen/dmdBpQ

 2. **Summary report customisation** - I decided that the easiest way to solve this was to make the pages irresposnsive with fixed width and hight to alow the user see the output as it will look like when printed, in this way the pages can be easily taken from the screen by using accessible Windows (printScrieen), iOS (Capture) or taking a screen picture on any device.
 I used an A4 paper ratio (roughly 1:2).
 It is easy to zoom and printscreen the dashboard once the page is open.